TroelsMortensen/CodeLabs/Tutorials/BlazorWasmJwtAuth/020 The auth context.md

 And further down we display all the Claims through the foreach-loop.

-Remember to add it to the nav menu.
+Remember to add it to the nav menu for easy testing.
+Or manually type in the URL.

 ### Block view with policy
 You can block an entire page, but you can also block just part of a page, based on a policy.
-You can see that at the bottom of the code block above.
+You can see that at the bottom of the code block above, lines 27-29.